vapor/docs/docs/advanced/tracing.md

 Vapor's tracing API is built on top of [swift-distributed-tracing](https://github.com/apple/swift-distributed-tracing), which means it is compatible with all of swift-distributed-tracing's [backend implementations](https://github.com/apple/swift-distributed-tracing/blob/main/README.md#tracing-backends).

-If unfamiliar with tracing and spans in Swift, review the [OpenTelemetry Trace documentation](https://opentelemetry.io/docs/concepts/signals/traces/) and [swift-distributed-tracing documentation](https://swiftpackageindex.com/apple/swift-distributed-tracing/main/documentation/tracing).
+If you are unfamiliar with tracing and spans in Swift, review the [OpenTelemetry Trace documentation](https://opentelemetry.io/docs/concepts/signals/traces/) and [swift-distributed-tracing documentation](https://swiftpackageindex.com/apple/swift-distributed-tracing/main/documentation/tracing).

 ## TracingMiddleware